11 min read

 Structured data vs bounding boxes: the fundamental Textract vs DocuPipe difference

-This matters because more teams don't want to build an entire document understanding system - they want extracted usable data.
-With Textract, you'll spend weeks to months writing code to interpret the boxes, group related characters, and map everything to your data model.
+This matters because most teams don't want to build an entire document understanding system - they want extracted usable data.
+With Textract, you'll spend weeks to months writing code to interpret the boxes, fix table artifacts, and map everything to your data model.
 With DocuPipe, you define your schema once and get structured, validated data back immediately.
 No post-processing.
-No custom parsing logic.
-No complex coding elements.
+No artifact cleanup.
 Just the data you need.

 Document extraction accuracy: Textract Adapters vs DocuPipe corrections